 Omaha Public Power District has partnered with KCP&L of Kansas City, Mo., to develop and construct the Midwest Transmission Project, a 180 mile 345 kV transmission line from Sibley, Mo., to Nebraska City, Neb.

 The Southwest Power Pool regional transmission organization determined the line is needed to relieve electric grid congestion in the growing region, enhance security and advance renewable energy.

 "The Midwest Transmission Project will have a significant role in relieving congestion, improving reliability, and providing an additional gateway for wind energy to reach customers in Nebraska, Missouri and beyond as wind generation continues to expand in the region," said Mo Doghman, OPPD vice president of Power Grid and Energy Delivery.
-"Omaha Public Power District is committed to this important partnership and the benefits it will bring to our regional power grid and customers."
+"OPPD is committed to this important partnership and the benefits it will bring to our regional power grid and customers."

 Visit the Midwest Transmission Project website to learn more and to follow the progress on this important project.